RustInFinance/etradeTaxReturnHelper/README.md

 2. Download PDF documents from a year you are filling your tax return form for example: `Brokerage Statement <xxx>.pdf` and `MS_ClientStatements_<xxx>.pdf`:
     1. Login to e-trade, navigate to [Documents/Brokerage Statements](https://edoc.etrade.com/e/t/onlinedocs/docsearch?doc_type=stmt)
     2. Select date period
-    3. Download all `ACCOUNT STATEMENT` documents
+    3. Download all `ACCOUNT STATEMENT`  and `Single Account Statement` documents
 3. Run:
     1. `etradeTaxReturnHelper <your PDF documents that MAY contains dividends and/or sold transactions e.g. "*.pdf"> <Gain and Loss XLSX document>`
     2. Alternatively you can just run `etradeTaxReturnHelper` to have program running with GUI (graphical user interface):